Ownerless island and partial entanglement entropy in island phases: Setups and the ownerless island regions

-In this paper, we would like to study the PEE aspects of the island phase, which is realized in the Weyl transformed holographic CFT$_{2}$ setup proposed in \cite{Basu:2022crn}.
+The first setup with island phase is the holographic Weyl transformed CFT$_{2}$ proposed in \cite{Basu:2022crn}.
 Let us start from the vacuum state of a holographic CFT$_2$ on a Euclidean flat space with the metric $ds^2=\frac{1}{\delta^2}\left(d\tau^2+dx^2\right)$ \footnote{Here the overall factor $\frac{1}{\delta^2}$ is inspired by AdS/CFT, where the metric is precisely the boundary metric of the dual AdS$_3$ geometry $ds^2=\frac{\ell^2}{z^2}(-dt^2+dx^2+dz^2)$ with the radius coordinate settled to be $z=\delta$.}.
 Here $\delta$ is an infinitesimal constant representing the UV cutoff of the boundary CFT.
 One may apply a Weyl transformation to the metric,

 which effectively changes the cutoff scale following $\delta\Rightarrow e^{-\varphi (x)}\delta$, where $\varphi(x)$ is usually negative.
 The entanglement entropy of a generic interval $A=[a,b]$ in the CFT after the Weyl transformation picks up additional contributions from the scalar field ${\varphi}(x)$ as follows \cite{Caputa:2017urj,Caputa:2018xuf,Camargo:2022mme}